ensconced/cole_and_lopez/README.md

 It uses forestry CMS - this can be accessed at www.coleandlopez.com/admin.

 The contact form uses a sinatra backend, hosted by heroku.
-The repo for that is here: https://github.com/ensconced/cole-and-lopez-contact-form-backend
+This is included as a submodule, in the `backend` directory.

 The build for the front end has two steps: